Welcome to our resources page, here you can find useful tools and documents that can complement your practice or the tools in our toolkit.

-In the link below you'll find a checklist of behaviours we hold ourselves accountable to when delivering workshops.
-We recommend using the checklist to guide your delivery style when working in one-to-one or group-based settings.
-They could also help structure your reflections after delivering an activity, building awareness of your strengths and areas for improvement.
+We also recommend using our self-reflection tool to guide your delivery style when working in one-to-one or group-based settings (see link below).
+The tool could also help structure your reflections after delivering an activity, as well as, help build awareness of your own strengths and areas for improvement.

 If you're unsure whether this tool would be suitable for your client, see the link below for common responses we've had to this activity and different ways of delivering it